François-Marie Bissot, Sieur de Vincennes

-François-Marie Bissot, Sieur de Vincennes (17 June 1700 – 25 March 1736) was a Canadian explorer and soldier who established several forts in what is now the U.S. state of Indiana, including Fort Vincennes.
+François-Marie Bissot, Sieur de Vincennes (17 June 1700 – 25 March 1736) was an explorer and soldier from New France who established several forts in what is now the U.S. state of Indiana, including Fort Vincennes.

 François-Marie Bissot was born in Montreal to Jean-Baptiste Bissot, Sieur de Vincennes and Marguerite Forestier on 17 June 1700.
 He was named François Margane after his godfather and uncle.
 In 1717, he joined his father at Kekionga, a village of the Miami People near present-day Fort Wayne, Indiana in northeastern Indiana.
 His father was in charge of promoting loyalty to the French among the Miami.
 By 1718 Vincennes was working among the Ouiatenon Miamis on the upper Ouabache River.
 When his father died in 1719, François seemed to be the natural replacement.